 Sexual desire is defined as interest, attraction towards and motivation in sexual activities.
 Sexual desire concerns are one of the most common reasons that an individual or couples seek guidance.
 It is not at all uncommon for someone to experience changes lower desire at some point in his or her life.
 Desire can be influenced by many things; relationship connection, levels of trust and safety within the relationship, emotional, mental and physical well-being, medications, stressors and self-esteem.
 Your partner may experience a sexual desire level discrepancy, where one partner is experiencing lower desire or higher desire than their partner.
 When the discrepancy is, extreme or is sudden, therapy may be necessary.
 Sex therapy allows for the space to look closely at what may be influencing the changes in sexual desire and work toward strategies for improvement.

 Both women and men can suffer from pain or discomfort during sex activity.
 Women seem to experience sexual pain more often than men.
 There are many causes for sexual pain and discomfort, such as anxiety, depression, or relationship issues, as well as health concerns, surgeries and medication.
-The common sexual pain and discomforts for women are (endometriosis, which I personally have had and experienced for decades now so I have vast knowledge, experience and understanding on this topic), vaginismus and vestibulodynia.
+A common cause for sexual pain and discomforts for women is endometriosis, vaginismus and vestibulodynia.
 Vaginismus is involuntary spasms of the pelvic floor muscles and vestibulodynia is inflammation of the tissue that surrounds the vaginal and urethral opening, both making penetration and often touch, to be extremely painful, if not impossible.
 For some women, these concerns have always been present and for others the symptoms and concerns arise after a period with no pain or discomfort.
 These concerns can impact sexual functioning, pleasure, create stress on a relationship and affect one’s self esteem, many feel that their body has betrayed them and they have difficulty trusting in their bodies.
 Also in some cases women who have endometriosis cannot conceive which can really impact ones life in so many ways.
 Also some people struggle with frequent UTI or bladder infections, which cause distress and can affect sexual desire and pleasure.
 Experiencing pain can lead to a fear of future pain, loss of enjoyable sexual activity and feelings that their body has betrayed them and cannot be trusted.